score-spec/docs/content/en/docs/Get started/score-compose-hello-world.md

 ---
-title: "Hello world"
+title: "Run a Hello World program with score-compose"
-linkTitle: "Hello world"
+linkTitle: "score-compose"
 weight: 4
 description: >
-  A Hello World application for Score.
+  Run your first Score implementation with a  Hello World application for `score-compose`.
 ---

 ## Overview